Samsung/tizen-docs/docs/application/native/guides/connectivity/softap.md

 To enable SoftAP:

 1. Define and register `enabled_cb()` callback.
 It will be called when the SoftAP is enabled.
-   `is_requested` indicates whether this chage is requested by self or not.
+   `is_requested` indicates whether this change is requested by self or not.

    ```
    static void __enabled_cb(softap_error_e error, bool is_requested, void *data)